alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 A [route](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#routes) [external link] is an address associated with a Cloud Foundry app.
 Cloud Foundry uses routes to send requests to apps.

-You must specify an internal route in the private app's manifest to tell Cloud Foundry that this app should not be accessible from the internet.
+You must specify a private route in the private app's manifest to tell Cloud Foundry that this app should not be accessible from the internet.

 Create the private app's manifest with the following code: